 - specialist courses run by private training organisations

-You could start with an introductory course at a college or community learning centre, then take further courses up to a Level 3 Diploma in Reiki.
+You could start with an introductory course at a college or community learning centre, then take further training in Reiki healing.

 There are no set entry requirements for this route.

 Before you begin a training course, you could get personal experience of Reiki treatments, so that you have an understanding of the practice and the methods used.

 You can train with a Reiki master to become a practitioner by going through a series of 'attunements' or initiations.